-In RE, we will reflect upon Christian prayer, and in June we will visit a Hindu Mandir to bring our learning about the Hindu religion to life.
-PE will include athletics and striking and fielding games.
-French lessons will focus on conversational skills to describe objects and people, clothes and our likes and dislikes.
-Through guided reading and reading comprehension activities, inference and deduction skills will be developed.
-Children will continue to develop their vocabulary, understanding of grammar and accuracy when spelling, including words on the National Curriculum year 3 / 4 spelling list.
+Through guided reading and reading comprehension activities, inference and deduction skills will be developed to ensure children understand and can discuss the text being read.
+Children will continue to develop their vocabulary, understanding of grammar and accuracy when spelling, including words on the National Curriculum Year 3 / 4 spelling list.

-Maths lessons will follow the National Curriculum, and will include teaching of place value, addition, subtraction, multiplication, division, fractions, measurements, geometry and statistics.
-There will be an emphasis on problem solving and accuracy of calculations to ensure children become Maths Masters in each area.
-Support in helping children quickly recall times tables and number facts is very welcome.
-By the end of Year 3, children should be able to quickly and accurately recall the multiplication and division facts for the 3, 4 and 8 times tables (having learnt the 2, 5 and 10 in Year 2), and up to 12 times tables by the end of year 4.
+Maths lessons follow the National Curriculum, and will focus on number and place value, addition and subtraction, and multiplication and division in the Autumn term.
+Children will develop fluency, reasoning and problem solving skills to become Maths Masters in each area of the Maths curriculum.
+Supporting children with quick and accurate recall of number bonds, mental calculations and times tables is very welcome.
+By the end of Year 3, children should be able to quickly and accurately recall the multiplication and division facts for the 3, 4 and 8 times tables (having learnt the 2, 5 and 10 times tables in Year 2), and up to 12 times tables by the end of Year 4.